 The exams will cover material from the textbook chapters, pre-recorded PowerPoint Slides, and video lectures, and assigned videos or podcasts.
+The exams will NOT test material in the Supplementary (optional) section of the learning modules on CourseLink.
 The exams will consist of multiple-choice questions.